Disclaimer: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Final Thoughts

 My shirt pairs well with pants, shorts, or a skirt.
-I even wore it on a trip to Hawaii while exploring the island of Oahu.
+I even wore it on a trip to Hawaii while exploring Oahu.

 This top is perfect for casual wear, and you can also dress it up.
 Would it surprise you that I’m planning to make more?